 Healthcare costs are rising and even at a faster pace in metro cities.
 To avoid these unforeseen costs, which can make any robust financial plan go for a toss, many people prefer paying a higher premium to stay stress-free.

 Copay or copayment is usually an amount you need to pay at the time of claim settlement, while the insurer will pay the remaining amount.
 You need to pay this amount as the percentage of the sum insured amount in the policy document.
-The copayment clause depends on the plan that you are selecting.
+The co-payment clause depends on the plan that you are selecting.
 For example, plans for senior citizens come with a higher copayment clause.
-Also, some insurers may levy higher copayment in case treatment is done at non-network hospital.
+Also, some insurers may levy higher copayment in case treatment is done at a non-network hospital.

 To determine your co-payment responsibility during claim settlement, you can consult the terms and conditions outlined in your health insurance policy.
 The policy document will specify the exact co-payment percentage or amount that you are obligated to contribute.
 Alternatively, you can directly reach out to your insurance provider to obtain information about your co-payment obligations and seek clarification on how co-payment is calculated when settling claims.